 The Organization uses advertising to promote its programs among the audiences it serves.
 The production costs of advertising are expensed the first time the advertising takes place, except for direct-response advertising, which is capitalized and amortized over its expected period of future benefits.
-The advertising cost was \$21,000 for the year ended December 31, 2021.
+The advertising cost was \$21,000 for the years ended December 31, 2022 and 2021.